Null-MC/PixelGraph/README.md

  - **Support** more users by publishing multiple packs with varying quality.
 The resolution and included textures can be altered using either the command-line or Publishing Profiles to create multiple distributions.

+ - **Automate** normal-map creation, resizing, and channel-swapping so that you can spend more time designing and less time repeating yourself.

 Written in .NET Core; supports Windows, Linux, Mac.
+Docker ready.

 ## Installation